IanMagnusson/Wav2Lip-Emotion/README.md

 ## License and Citation

 This repository can only be used for personal/research/non-commercial purposes.
 It is derived from [Wav2Lip](https://github.com/Rudrabha/Wav2Lip#license-and-citation) which imposes the same restrictions.
-Please cite the following paper if you use this repository:
+Please cite following papers for Wav2Lip-Emotion and Wav2Lip if you use this repository:
 ```
 @inproceedings{10.1145/3476099.3484317,
 author = {Magnusson, Ian and Sankaranarayanan, Aruna and Lippman, Andrew},